neondatabase/website/content/docs/manage/branches.md

 - **ID**: The branch ID.
 Branch IDs have a `br-` prefix.
 - **Created**: The date and time the branch was created.
-- **Active Time**: The total amount of time that your branch compute has been active within the current billing period, measured in hours.
+- **Active Time**: The total amount of active hours for your branch compute within the current billing period.
-- **Compute Time**: The computing capacity used by the branch within the current billing period, measured in Compute Unit (CU) hours.
+- **Compute Time**: The compute hours used by the branch within the current billing period.
 - **Parent Branch**: The branch from which this branch was created (only visible for child branches).
 - **Branching point**: The point in time, in terms of data, from which the branch was created.
 - **Last data reset**: The last time the branch was reset from the parent branch.